Skip to the main content.

 Control

-You have no control over the solar system and cannot make modifications or upgrades.
+You have limited control over the solar system and cannot make modifications or upgrades.

 You’re free to upgrade or modify the solar system as you choose.